NocturnalSolutions/Kitura-AcceptLanguage/README.md

 Kitura.run()
 ```

-To test this best, you're going to want to be able to send different Accept-Language headers.
+To test this best, you're going to want to be able to send different Accept-Language headers (or no header at all).
 Now you can theoretically tweak your standard web browser to do this, but since the process will differ based on what browser and/or operating system you're using, I'm not going to try to explain how.
 Instead, I'll show you how to use `curl` to test things.
+(You can also use `wget`, if you prefer; use `--header` to set the request header instead of `-H` as below.)

     > curl localhost:8080/test
     User-agent did not send Accept-Language header; first supported language selected.